Wasted human potential creates a cycle of poverty.

-We are playing the long game by advocating and investing in the future of Nicaraguan doctors so they may give back to their own communities.
+We think long-term by advocating and investing in the future of Nicaraguan doctors so they may give back to their own communities.

 The best programs and strategic directions cannot be developed without a solid foundation in evidence-based research and existing knowledge.